oVertone Releases “Cruella” Themed Color Conditioner Kits - News Break

 oVertone Releases “Cruella” Themed Color Conditioner Kits

-All products featured on Teen Vogue are independently selected by our editors.
-However, when you buy something through our retail links, we may earn an affiliate commission.
 Cruella de Vil might not spark a lot of moral inspiration (or, you know, any), but when it comes to Emma Stone’s rendition of the classic character, the hair goals are real.
 Between her signature dual-toned look and the bright red hue she rocks at different parts of the upcoming Disney film, you might find your fingers itching for the hair dye.
-Thanks to the color conditioning wizards at oVertone, you can get your Cruella hair fix—temporarily.www.teenvogue.com
+Thanks to the color conditioning wizards at oVertone, you can get your Cruella hair fix—temporarily.www.msn.com